-Further to the national drive to utilise the NHS E-Referral System (e-RS), Guy’s & St Thomas’ NHS Foundation Trust have established an internal e-RS steering group to roll out the system across the hospital and review all current services.
+Further to the national drive to use the NHS e-Referral System (e-RS), Guy’s and St Thomas’ NHS Foundation Trust have set-up a group to roll out the system across the hospital and review all current services.
 We are also working together with Lambeth, Southwark, Bromley CCG as well as King’s College Hospital – Denmark Hill and Princess Royal University Hospital and have a joint steering group.

 This programme will help the Trust meet the conditions of the NHS Standard Contract where, from 1 October 2018, providers: